samclane/samclane.github.io/_posts/2018-6-21-Gradient-Scale-Python.md

 ---
 layout: post
 title: Create a Scale widget with a gradient background in Tkinter
-subtitle: Give users a more representative slider display using tkinter Canvas widgets
+description: Give users a more representative slider display using tkinter Canvas widgets
 comments: true
 ---